hack-rice/7.5-new-hackers/README.md

 Nice, now we are authorized to use the Slack RTM and Web APIs as a bot user.

+Note that you should be using the Bot User OAuth Access Token, not the OAuth Access Token.

 ## Coding Our Starter Bot
 We've got everything we need to write the Starter Bot code.
 Create a new file named `starterbot.py` and include the following code in it.